wiebecoding/restaurant-menu-manager/README.md

 ## Current Functionality

-/ = main menu page to be viewed by public
+/ = main menu page to be viewed by public. <br>
-/menu-add = administrative view to add new items to the menu /admin-view = administrative view to see all items (including those not shown on the main page) with links to remove and edit menu items.
+/menu-add = administrative view to add new items to the menu. <br>
+/admin-view = administrative view to see all items (including those not shown on the main page) with links to remove and edit menu items.  <br>

 ## Future Functionality